Teviot Row House: Activities

 During the university period Teviot hosts a number of regular events catered towards local students.
 These include Open Mic Nights, Monday Night Jazz, club nights and a popular Sunday night Teviot Pursuits pub quiz.
-Special one off annual events utilising the entire building include a semester ending Christmas party, the Graduation Ball, and a Hallowe'en party.
+Special one-off annual events using the entire building include a Christmas party, the Graduation Ball, and a Hallowe'en party.
 The building also plays host to EUSA's regular democratic meetings and student society events.

 During the Edinburgh Festival, the building is used by the Gilded Balloon and is one of the city's largest Fringe venues.
 It was formerly the venue for the Fringe Club, and in modern times is configured to create eight performance spaces, eight bars, and a café.

 Architecture

 Teviot was built in Hailes sandstone in a 16th-century Scots palace style with a coped crowstepped and pinnacled gables clasped by drum towers of the Falkland or Holyrood type but with large windows.
 It features large late Gothic traceried windows.
 In 1905 the 16th-century style west wing, containing the dining hall, library bar and sports bar, was completed in squared coursed sandstone rubble with ashlar dressings.
 In 1962 a Modernist style extension was added to the rear, containing the study and the billiards room.
 Prior to construction the site housed Lord Ross's house, built c.
 1740, which later became a lying-in hospital from 1793 to 1842.